 In our study, probabilistic antibiotherapy accounted for 96% of prescriptions.
 Our results are similar to those of Diallo et al [11] in 2012 in Senegal, who found 98.6% of probabilistic treatment.
 This high antibiotic prescription rate can be explained by the status of the university hospital as a last-resort facility where patients often arrive in a critical condition.
 This necessitates rapid antibiotic treatment when indicated, ideally after sampling.
 In addition, the lack of access to certain aetiological tests within the optimum timeframe, and the financial constraints of some patients, mean that frequent recourse is made to probabilistic treatments.
 However, healthcare workers should take care to respect the rules and principles of good practice in probabilistic antibiotherapy, and always take bacteriological samples where necessary and possible.

-Among the families of antibiotics prescribed, beta-lactam antibiotics predominated (70.1%).
+Among the classes of antibiotics prescribed, beta-lactam antibiotics predominated (70.1%).
 Our results are similar to those of Koanda S., who found 71% [13].
 The broad spectrum of betalactam antibiotics may explain the preference for their prescription.
 Amoxicillin + clavulanic acid (39.1%) and ceftriaxone (29%) were the most commonly prescribed antibiotics.
 Anass Elbouti et al. found that 31.4% of prescriptions were for amoxicillin/clavulanic acid and 8.6% for ceftriaxone [14].
 Ouédraogo et al. in 2010 in Burkina Faso found that 48.32% of patients prescribed ceftriaxone [5].
 The use of ceftriaxone in our patients could be explained by its broader antibacterial spectrum, its wide distribution and its very low cost compared with other antibiotics, making it more accessible to all social classes.
 The non-existence or inadequacy of health insurance and mutual insurance means that the cost of treatment is paid directly by patients themselves.
 The unfavourable socio-economic context demands efficiency in the prescription of antibiotics.
 The use of these antibiotics in our health center must be properly supervised to avoid the emergence of resistant strains of bacteria.

 Indication